rohan-bhxtia/Ballie-TheBouncyGame/README.md

 # 🏀 Ballie - The Bouncing Ball

 A simple 2D physics-based bouncing ball simulation built with Pygame.
-This project demonstrates core game development concepts including a game loop, physics (gravity, friction), keyboard controls, and "squash and stretch" animation principles for a more lively, cartoon-like feel.
+This project demonstrates core game development concepts including a game loop, physics (gravity, friction), keyboard controls, and "squash and stretch" animation principles for a more lively, cartoon-like feel..

 ---